- Standard Limit / Maximum Amount: One and one-half months’ rent (read more)

 If the tenant objects to the landlord’s retention of any part of the security deposit, the landlord must either return the corresponding amount or file an action in court for a money judgment within 45 days of the tenant’s move out date.
 If the landlord keeps the security deposit despite failure to bring the action or win the same, the landlord may be made liable for double the security deposit.
 This should include when the landlord keeps all of the security deposit but fails to provide the notice of charges.

-Note, however, that the requirement of bringing the action discussed above will not apply if:
+Note, that the requirement of bringing the action discussed above will not apply if:

-- The tenant agreed in writing to the charges
+- The tenant agreed in writing to the charges; and

 Additional Rules & Regulations in Michigan

-At the start of the tenancy, the landlord must provide the tenant of 2 copies of the checklist prior to the latter’s move-in.
-The checklists must be identical and contain the following statement in 12 point bold font at the top of the page:
+Inventory Checklists: At the start of the tenancy, the landlord must provide the tenant of two blank copies of the inventory checklist prior to move-in and must deliver one copy thereof to the landlord.
+At the end of tenancy, the landlord shall complete a termination inventory checklist which will state all new damages.
+The inventory must be in 12-point, boldface font at the top of the first page stating the following:

 “You should complete this checklist, noting the condition of the rental property, and return it to the landlord within 7 days after obtaining possession of the rental unit.
 You are also entitled to request and receive a copy of the last termination inventory checklist which shows what claims were chargeable to the last prior tenants.”

-Collecting on the Bond: The tenant may bring a suit in the district, common pleas or municipal court where the landlord lives or does business to collect on the bond.
-Technically, the tenant may also do so in small claims court.
+Collecting on the Bond: The tenant may bring a suit in the district or municipal court where the landlord lives or does business to collect on the bond.
+Technically, the tenant may also do so in Small Claims Court.

 No Waivers Allowed: Neither the tenant nor the landlord can waive the notices, rights and obligations discussed above.